ENaranjo95/rsvmeFinalProject/README.md

 ** Both react and backend must be runnning **
 1. cd /react `npm run dev` (Starts React and Passport)
 2. cd /backend `npm start`
-3. Navigate to `localhost:3000 to`
+3. Navigate to `localhost:3000`

 ## Contribution

 I would love some feedback on how to improve this project.
-If you have any questions or comments please reach out through my contact information on github.
-I look forward to hearing great ideas from others.
+If you have any questions or comments please reach out through email: edwinx.naranjo@gmail.
+I look to building an amazing app with you!